kovarski/kovarski.github.io/README.md

-# This project is a html5 stereo viewer project
+# This is an html5 stereo viewer project